bobpepin/YacuDecu/README.md

 The software has been tested on 64bit Linux and Windows 7.

-How to compile:
+Binaries are available at https://github.com/bobpepin/YacuDecu/releases.

+If you want to compile the software yourself:

 - Install the CUDA SDK (>= 5.5) from nVidia
 - On Linux: make -f Makefile.linux
-- On Windows (with MS VC): nmake -f Makefile.windows
+- On Windows (with Microsoft Visual C++): nmake -f Makefile.windows

 This will give you the corresponding dynamic library (.so on Linux, .dll on Windows), which you can link into your C programs or call from within Matlab.